Find out how you can get involved with the different types of School Games events and activities suitable for your school.

-The School Games is inclusive to all young people and provides opportunities for everyone to get involved, either within school, against other local schools, or at county level.
+The School Games is inclusive to all young people and provides opportunities for everyone to get involved either within school, against other local schools, or at county level.
 The type of competition will determine how to get involved as a potential participant, a school group / team, or as an organiser.

-National Governing Bodies of Sport (NGBs) have worked alongside the School Games to build and develop a series of sport formats for intra and inter-school competition.
-These formats aim to encourage all young people to participate and are based on supporting young people to build and extend their skills and confidence.
+National Governing Bodies of sport (NGBs) work alongside the School Games to build and develop sport formats for school competition.
+These formats encourage all young people to participate and are based on supporting young people to build and extend their skills and confidence.

 Leadership and Volunteering